Buy tickets made simple

 There is a lot more to We The Curious than just turning up and exploring the regular exhibits!
 There are planetarium shows, special events and even ice-skating in the winter season.
 You don’t want to miss out on any of these extras so we made the most of the spacious design with comprehensive cross-selling; you have everything you need in one place without being taken away and distracted from the task in hand.

 Behind the scenes

-Not only did this part of the new website have to satisfy visitors’ needs, but also the needs of the At-Bristol team; What happens behind the scenes on this page is the clever bit.
-The page Lucian built talks to At-Bristol’s on-site ticketing system, so if they add a new ticket / event on-site, the website will automagically update, without them having to login to the content management system at all!
+Not only did this part of the new website have to satisfy visitors’ needs, but also the needs of the We The Curious team; What happens behind the scenes on this page is the clever bit.
+The page Lucian built talks to We The Curious' on-site ticketing system, so if they add a new ticket / event on-site, the website will automagically update, without them having to login to the content management system at all!

-Our aim with the new Science Centre website was to produce something that was a simple yet engaging experience for visitors and the At-Bristol team alike.
+Our aim with the new site was to produce something that was a simple yet engaging experience for visitors and the We The Curious team alike.
 The key to achieving this was to investigate a number of user stories; understand tasks people would want to be carrying out when they visit the website, and from this, carefully piece together the puzzle that makes up the final design.